9 Best Short Treks in Nepal for Beginners

 • Vegetation and wildlife

-The Langtang valley is a short cultural trek in Nepal.
-It is the nearest mountain trail that brings you close to big mountains from Kathmandu in below one week.
+The Langtang Valley is a short cultural Trek in Nepal.
+It is the nearest mountain trail that brings you close to big mountains from Kathmandu in less than one week.
 This cultural trip is inside a national park.
 There are more than 300 spaces for colorful birds.
 So, it is not just a trekking trip but also a birdwatching tour.
-This region had hit terribly by the earthquake on April 25th, 2015.
+This region was hit terribly by the earthquake on April 25th, 2015.

-This short trek begins from Kathmandu with a long drive to Syabrubesi through the hillside road.
-Then, it goes to Lama hotel, Langtang/Mundu, and Kyanjin Gompa.
-After exploring Kyanjin Ri, the cheese factory, and more, you start returning to Lama hotel and Syabrubesi.
-After sending the last night in Syafrubesi, you drive to Kathmandu.
+This Short Trek begins from Kathmandu with a long drive to Syabrubesi through the hillside road.
+Then, it goes to Lama Hotel, Langtang/Mundu, and Kyanjin Gompa.
+After exploring Kyanjin Ri, the cheese factory, and more, you start returning to the Lama Hotel and Syabrubesi.
+After spending the last night in Syafrubesi, you drive to Kathmandu.

 Langtang Valley Trekking Itinerary